topologicalhurt/Thesis/README.md

 ___
 ### _Deferred analysis_ components

 > These are components that collect metrics or information about the system as it runs.
-For instance, one of the most essential metrics is how many times (how frequently) a user-defined module calls each other relevant module so that the Allocator can intelligently decide on how to better re-build, re-route & re-use the user-core.
+For instance, one of the most essential metrics is how many times (how frequently) a user-defined module calls each other relevant module so that the Allocator can intelligently decide on how to better re-build, re-route & reuse the user-core.

 ___